 - Finding evidence you may not be able to get on your own.

-- Requesting surveillance footage from nearby homes or businesses.
+- Requesting surveillance footage from nearby homes or businesses before it is deleted or recorded over.

 - Working with accident reconstruction experts when the details are complicated.